 Wax the piece once a year or more often if handled frequently.
 The process is similar to waxing a car (see instructions below).

 Never submerge the box in water or other liquid.
 If liquid of any kind spills or drips on your box, dry immediately.

-If necessary, the box can be cleaned with a non-abrasive liquid soap and warm water on a cloth.
+If necessary, the box can be cleaned with warm water on a cloth.

 For general dirt build-up the waxing process will also clean the metal.

 I prefer Renaissance Wax - it is a hard archival wax that will not yellow with time.
 (Carnuba or other furniture paste waxes may be used in a pinch.)